Vehicle Permanent Assignment

 Assignment Criteria - The assignment of a state vehicle to an individual for exclusive use shall be based on the following criteria:

-- Travel requirements of an appropriate number of annual official miles as determined by the Department of Administration.
+- Travel requirements of an appropriate number of annual official miles as determined by Admin.
 Travel between home and a place of employment is not considered official travel unless authorized by regulation;

 - Vehicles required for the individual use of the Governor, and statewide elected state officials and agency heads shall be provided based solely on their office;

 - Vehicles may be assigned individually to full-time line law enforcement officers, as defined by agency heads.
-Full-time line law enforcement officers eligible for vehicle assignment shall be designated by each agency in accordance with Department of Administration guidelines and assignments reevaluated annually during Management Review.
+Full-time line law enforcement officers eligible for vehicle assignment shall be designated by each agency in accordance with Admin guidelines and assignments reevaluated annually during management review.

 - Vehicles essential to the performance of official duties by individuals whose remote location or total official business use requirements are such that they preclude shared or part-time use by members of the same or other work units;